hzi-bifo/AMR_benchmarking/README.md

 ## <a name="pre"></a>Prerequirements

 - To reproduce the output, you need to use `conda`, Miniconda 4.8.3 was used by us.
-Please follow the instruction .[here] (https://bioconda.github.io/)to install Bioconda
+Please follow the instruction [here](https://bioconda.github.io/)to install Bioconda
 -  Create conda environments and install packages for different AMR methods and analysis procedures.
 ```
 bash ./install/install.sh
 ```
 -  Install pytorch in the `multi_torch_env` manually if GPU is available.
 To install pytorch compatible with your CUDA version, please fellow this instruction: https://pytorch.org/get-started/locally/.
 Our code was tested with pytorch v1.7.1, with CUDA Version: 10.1 and 11.0 .

 - Memory requirment: Some procedures require extremely large memory.
 Aytan-Aktug multi-species model (adaption version) feature building needs ~370G memory.
 Other ML software needs up to 80G memory, depending on the number of CPU set and specis-antibiotic combination.